Middle/High School Health Career

 MUST HAVE WIFI Access.

-This presentation takes students on an educational trip through the body.
 Tap any element (muscle, bone, organ, etc.) and detailed info will be shown on the display in augmented reality.

 Using a printed, magnetic karyotype layout board and illustrations of human chromosomes,